roryblakc/FinalProject-DS5100/README.md

 ## Installing and Importing
 To install the package, navigate to head directory.
 Execute the code below.
-* `pip install -e .`\n
+* `pip install -e .`
-Instalation is successful if you are returned the following line. \n Successfully installed MonteCarloPackage
+Instalation is successful if you are returned the following line.
+Successfully installed MonteCarloPackage

 To import each class, execute the code below.